-Three environmental sites of concern were identified within the U-5857 study area, and four sites of concern were identified within the U-5707 study area.
-Two (2) sites of concern in the U-5857 corridor are shown to be within the proposed right-of-way.
-One (1) site of concern in the U-5707 corridor is shown to be within the proposed right-of-way.
-The project designs will continue to consider avoidance of these seven sites.
+Seven (7) environmental sites of concern were identified within the study area.
+Three (3) sites of concern are shown to be within the proposed right-of-way.
+The project design will continue to consider avoidance of these seven sites.
 NCDOT will evaluate mitigation measures as needed in order to avoid these sites.